 Victoria was born upstate New York to a father who owned an auto body garage and a mother who was raised in the south.
 This combination made for a fun balance between tomboy and debutante.
 Picture a prom queen but instead of a tiara, a bandana and instead of a gown a pair of denim, grease covered overall shorts from working on cars and motorcycles all afternoon.

-After attending college she moved to NYC and worked at a boutique law firm for four and a half years.
+After attending college she moved to NYC and worked at a boutique law firm for about five years.
 Right before

 Christmas in 2000 she went to London for a friend's birthday party and, making a typical American mistake, she leapt into

 the street, looked left and was hit by a car coming from the right traveling at about 40 mph.
 After four days of being paralyzed from the waist down due to a pinched nerve she came to the realization that she didn't want to work at the law firm anymore.

 The man who hit her was from India and believed that there was a reason this had happened.
 She felt the same and was very inspired by his hopefulness.
 Turns out he was friends with someone in the movie industry and she was interested in the production of films.
 They spoke every Friday for months and after rehabilitating her legs he made a call.
 The following Monday she was on the midtown movie set of Bad Company working alongside with Anthony Hopkins, Chris Rock and the film's producer Jerry Bruckheimer.

 She did that until September 11, 2001.